 Centene's medical directors are practicing physicians, ensuring that they stay up-to-date on current tools and treatment options.
 Medical directors work closely with our provider networks to ensure the best possible care for our members while leading the development of cutting-edge clinical programs for diverse populations, going beyond the immediate medical needs of our members.
 Centene advances the broader health of the community.

-Leveraging Technology to Improve Health Outcomes
+Leveraging Telehealth to Improve Health Outcomes

 Supported by new technology, Centene is consistently increasing the ways healthcare can be delivered.
 Telehealth, also known as virtual medicine or virtual health, helps ease the barriers of travel time, appointment scheduling, and overcrowded emergency departments.